ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2-test/markdown/editorial.md

 **TODO - diagram here - tree consisting of loads of tiny nodes, colour-coded/ with lines drawn round them indicating the breakdown described below**

 The desired number consists of the number of nodes in section $A$ (for "**A**bove" $\textit{nodeToReparent}$ - easily computed, as mentioned above), plus the total number of nodes in section $B$ (for "**B**etween $\textit{nodeToReparent}$ and height $h$") minus the number of nodes in $B$ that are descendents of $\textit{nodeToReparent}$ ‒ call this latter $\textit{BD}$.
 Now, $\textit{BD}$ is equal to the total number of nodes that are descendents of $\textit{nodeToReparent}$ (call this $D$) minus the number of nodes $x$ that are descendents of $\textit{nodeToReparent}$ and have $x.\textit{height} > h$ (call this $\textit{DH})$.
 How can we categorise the nodes in $\textit{DH}$?
 There are precisely the set of _proper descendents_ of all descendents $y$ of $\textit{nodeToReparent}$ with $y.\textit{height}=h$.

+Now, in the precomputation step, we compute, for each $h$, the list $\textit{nodesAtHeightInDFSOrder}(h)$ - this can be accomplished using the standard technique of logging the "time" at which a DFS from the root of $G$ first encounters each node $u$ and

 # ALTERNATE EXPLANATION:
 Could contain more or less short descriptions of possible other approaches.